Schwarber, Baez homer as Cubs hammer Rockies

 Arenado said something to the Chicago dugout before walking to first.
 Trainer Keith Duggar came out and wrapped Arenado's arm.
 He stayed in the game but was replaced by Ryan McMahon at the start of the fifth inning.

-The Cubs added three more runs in the fifth on Senzatela (5-5).
+The Cubs added three more runs in the fifth charged to Senzatela (5-5), who was replaced by Jake McGee after three batters reached on an error, double and a walk.
 Hamels knocked in the first two with a single, and Schwarber hit a sacrifice fly to make it 8-0.

 Bryan Shaw hit Hamels in the right foot with a pitch in the seventh, and Phillip Diehl plunked Anthony Rizzo in the back in the eighth.
 Ortiz warned both dugouts after that, and Baez followed with his 17th home run to make it 10-0.